Grant-Archibald-MS/learning/math/basic.md

 ## Basic Arithmetic Evaluation

-Lets look at some basic mathematical operations with integers, fractions, decimals, and percents.
+Lets look at some basic mathematical operations with integers, fractions, decimals, and percentages.

 ### Integers

 Addition and Subtraction:

 - What is the sum of -7 and 15?

 - Subtract -12 from 5.

 ### Multiplication and Division

 - Multiply -4 by 6

 - Divide -36 by 9